whorvath2/v1utils/README.md

 # v1mods
-This repository is for applications leveraging the VersionOne API.
+ This is a repository of applications which utilize the VersionOne API for various purposes.